Inside: This Counting Activity for Toddlers made with just bottle caps and a piece of cardboard!

 Hands-On Counting Activity for Toddlers

-Use this brilliant hands-on learning toy to introduce toddlers to 1 to 1 correspondence counting:
+Use this brilliant hands-on learning toy to introduce toddlers to one to one correspondence counting:

 - The bottle caps help young children visualize what the numbers mean, 1 bottle cap for 1 and 2 bottle caps for 2 and so on.